Fire Pro Wrestling: Overview

-At the 2010 Tokyo Game Show, it was announced that a 3-D avatar-based version of Fire Pro Wrestling would be released for the Xbox 360 in 2011.
-It was not released until September 21, 2012.
+A 3-D avatar-based version of Fire Pro Wrestling for the Xbox 360 was released in 2012.
 In hopes of appealing to a more casual audience, the developers decided on debuting a new gameplay engine that would use a button-mashing minigame system to perform moves, and not using the well-reviewed timing elements from previous versions of the game.

-On February 24, 2017, Spike Chunsoft debuted a website featuring a teaser video of the series making a possible return.
-Less than a week later, on March 3, Fire Pro Wrestling World was officially announced, returning the series to its roots, in terms of graphical presentation and gameplay mechanics.
-Also, the new game would be the first in the series to incorporate online multiplayer gameplay on the PC via Steam and the PlayStation 4 console.
-Fire Pro Wrestling World was released to Early Access on Steam for the PC platform on July 10, 2017, and left Early Access, to a full release, on December 18, 2017.

-On June 30, 2018, Spike Chunsoft debuted a commercial featuring wrestlers Kenny Omega and Kota Ibushi, announcing that the game would be released in North America for PS4 on August 28, 2018.
-Spike Chunsoft also announced that they had come to terms on official licensing with New Japan Pro-Wrestling, making Fire Pro Wrestling World the first title in the series to be licensed by the "King of Sports", and the first game to be licensed by the wrestling organization in over eleven years.
+Spike Chunsoft developed another installment, titled Fire Pro Wrestling World, returning the series to its roots, in terms of graphical presentation and gameplay mechanics.
+Also, the new game was the first in the series to incorporate online multiplayer gameplay on the PC via Steam and the PlayStation 4 console.
+Fire Pro Wrestling World was released on Steam for the PC platform in 2017.
+The PlayStation 4 version was released in 2018.
+The game was licensed by New Japan Pro-Wrestling, making Fire Pro Wrestling World the first title in the series to be licensed by the promotion, and the first NJPW-licensed game in over eleven years.